brimdata/zed/docs/lake/design.md

 ### Delete

 Data objects can be deleted with the `delete` command.
-This command simply removes the data from branch without actually deleting the underlying data objects thereby allowing time travel to work in the face of deletes.
+This command simply removes the data from the branch without actually deleting the underlying data objects thereby allowing time travel to work in the face of deletes.